Albert0i/RU330/security3.md

 xngg0b4tFUrtZt+citK9C+Gm9divtXhADdU2Ro7kqE7Zld3CpXknsZKlAoGBAOM6
 ```

 Now, an interesting fact is that the private key file actually contains the public key, but we need to extract it.
+So here's the command to do that, and here's what the public key actually looks like.
 ```
 openssl rsa -in key.pem -out key.pub -pubout writing RSA key